Why Listing Early in the Week Helps Sellers

 Sellers ask us all the time: “Should we set an offer deadline?”

 Sometimes yes.
-Sometimes no. The answer depends on demand, price point, and how confident we are that traffic will be strong.
+Sometimes no. The answer depends on demand, price point, showing traffic, and how confident we are that buyers will respond.

 • allow showings through the weekend